Anupam-2020/React_Native_Apps/readme.md

- this contains all the react native apps.
+this repo contains all the react native apps.